DockTail Documentation

 No | true |

-Proxy directly to container IP |
+Proxy directly to container IP instead of requiring a published host port. |

 docktail.service.network |

-No | bridge |
+No | bridge or first available |

-Docker network for container IP |
+Docker network used for direct container IP detection. |

 docktail.service.protocol |

-No | Smart* | Container protocol |
+No | Smart | Backend protocol. |

 docktail.service.service-port |

-No | Smart** | Port Tailscale listens on |
+No | Smart | Port Tailscale listens on. |

 docktail.service.service-protocol |

-No | Smart*** | Tailscale-facing protocol |
+No | Smart | Tailscale-facing protocol. |

 docktail.tags |